-After your friends and family members find their seats at the reception, it’s time for the speeches to commence.
+After your friends and family members find their seats at the reception, it’s time for the wedding speeches to commence.
 A few of your VIP guests will snag the mic from the emcee to share a few words about you, the happy couple.
 Note that these toast tips are for the traditional wedding speech order, but you are more than welcome to add more or less to your lineup.
 Just remember, it’s easy to go overboard.
-If you feel like there are just too many, ask a couple of them to give their speeches at the rehearsal dinner, instead (that way they can still have their moment in the spotlight).
+If you feel like there are just too many, ask a couple of them to give their wedding speeches at the rehearsal dinner, instead (that way they can still have their moment in the spotlight).

-Here’s who gives a speech at a wedding.
+Here’s who is supposed to give a speech at a wedding.

 The Best Man

-The most well-known speech at a wedding is probably the best man’s.
+The most well-known toast at a wedding is probably the best man speech.
 That’s right, this stand-up guy is in charge of more than just throwing a kickass bachelor party and making sure his friend’s tie is on straight before he finds his spot at the altar.
-When the reception rolls around, the groom’s right hand man will sing the newlyweds’ praises and raise a glass to their future together.
+When the reception rolls around, the groom’s right-hand man will sing the newlyweds’ praises and raise a glass to their future together.
 Yes, we’ve all seen this go awry in movies, but let’s learn from those mistakes and try to keep things PG-rated and slur-free.

 The Maid of Honour

 There’s a good chance that the bride’s bestie has played a key role in making sure your wedding goes off without a hitch, taking on odd jobs like favour wrapping, invitation addressing and keeping the bride out of bridezilla territory (so, she’s definitely earned her moment in the spotlight).
-Her speech will be similar in structure to the best man’s.
+The maid of honor speech will be similar in structure to the best man’s.
 She’ll share a few heartwarming stories and then give her congratulations to the happy couple.
 Like all wedding speeches, keeping it short and sweet is the name of the game.